 The Luminous Fund

 We continue to retool what we do and how we do it.
-In 2022 we attended the Forum held by the National Center for Family Philanthropy (NCFP).
+We own a consulting firm (Briljent) so it make sense that we continue to implement philanthropy best practices.
+This fall two of our family members will again attend the Forum held by the National Center for Family Philanthropy (NCFP).
 This organization keeps us sharp.
 Each conference we’ve attended results in new ideas thoughtful changes.
 We welcome out-of-the-box discussions.
 How does a family work together in a unified way, when family members have different values?
 How can we continue to be transparent and open in what we do and how we do it?

 We are a donor advised fund, partnering with the Community Foundation of Greater Fort Wayne (CFGFW).
 They have done a phenomenal job with the administration of our grants.
 More importantly, we utilize the efficient CFGFW system for our grant submission process.
-It works like a charm; we’ve tossed aside our 50-pound grant binders and we complete the entire process electronically, including our Zoom Board meeting.
 Thank you to CFGFW for walking alongside us.

 So what matters to our family?
-Last year we funded 21 agencies and we think the work that they do matters.
-We are implementing an international study abroad scholarship program for our grandchildren, great nieces and great nephews.
-We are working on a family entrepreneur program.
-We’re establishing donor advised funds for our children, so their philanthropy interests move forward at their pace.
+To serve others with our time, our talent and our wealth.
+We wake up each day and are aware this is the role that we choose, each day, every day.
+As parents we continue to push the rope so we know that when we die our children and grandchildren are prepared for our wealth and for the role of service to others.
+We’ve “lifted the veil” so there are no mysteries in our family about wealth.
+We’ve already established donor advised funds for our children, so their philanthropy interests move forward at their pace.
 Dave and I are proud of our four children, their spouses/significant others and our grandchildren.
 They are alert to what is happening around them, they are defining their values and they stand by them even in the face of conflict.
 They are thoughtful, caring, compassionate people who look out for others and they are hard workers.

-Here’s a salute to our family and to serving others,
+Here’s a salute to our family and to the responsibility of serving others,

 Kathy Carrier, Secretary of The Luminous Fund, alongside the Carrier, Odum, McLean and Baumgartner Families